 Africa is a varied continent from the wineries of South Africa to the native villages of Kenya.
-Although, Covid-19 has made travel difficult in recent years, my husband and I got to visit Kenya virtually through Airbnb.
+Although, Covid-19 has made travel more difficult in recent years, we got to visit Kenya virtually through Airbnb.
 Our host Samson met us through Zoom.
-Sam took us on a cultural tour of several regions.
+In fact, Sam took us on a cultural tour of several regions.
 Then he discussed the Umoja Women’s Village.
 After that, Sam talked about the cultural center, Bomas of Kenya.
 In the end, we even learned some Swahilli.

 This post contains sponsored links.
 Please read full disclosure if you would like additional details.